alessandrolandi/alessandrolandi.github.io/index.md

 <img src="assets/img/910Auton.gif" width="100%">

-This robot was the culmination of my teammate and I's development during the VRC Turning Point season.
-The objective of the game was to build a robot capable of targetting flags, manipulating caps, and navigating field obstacles.
-We created a platform featuring a single flywheel paired with a roller and scraper combo to accomplish these objectives efficiently.
+I founded a VRC team that competed during Turning Point.
+The objective of Turning Point was to build a robot capable of targetting flags, manipulating caps, and navigating field obstacles.
+We designed and built a robot that featured a single flywheel paired with a roller and scraper combo to accomplish these objectives efficiently.

-Each match consisted of two periods: an autonomous period, during which each team executed pre-programmed instructions to score as many points as possible, and a driver control period.
+Each match consisted of two periods: an autonomous period during which each team executed a set of programmed instructions to score as many points as possible, and a driver control period.

 To maximize our robot's performance during the autonomous period, we implemented: